Ga naar de inhoud

 Fictional Wadden Island Waddenlei

-The scenario study is an impact project of the Spatial Adaptation Delta Programme, and was conducted at the behest of the Frisian Islands Partnership and the Fryslân Security Region.
+The scenario study was carried out within the Spatial Adaptation Delta Programme, commissioned by the Wadden Islands Partnership and in cooperation with the Fryslân Safety Region.

 Contact person